shivammittal2403/android-forensic-/README.md

-# android-forensic-

-"Ensure robust cybersecurity practices for your Android device:
+"Be cautious about cybersecurity on your Android device:

-1. **Avoid Public Charging Stations:** Public charging stations can be compromised.
+1. **Avoid public charging stations**: Public charging stations can be compromised.
 Charge your device using trusted sources.

-2. **Device Management Accounts:** Regularly review device management accounts and remove any unfamiliar ones.
+2. **Device management accounts**: Regularly review accounts with device management access.
+Remove any that seem suspicious or unnecessary.

-3. **Beware of Malvertising:** Malicious advertising can contain malware.
-Be cautious with ads and avoid clicking on suspicious links.
+3. **Malvertising**: Be cautious with ads.
+Malvertisements (malicious advertisements) can contain malware.
+Avoid clicking on ads from untrusted sources.

-4. **Public Wi-Fi Risks:** Public Wi-Fi networks are susceptible to hacking.
-Avoid connecting to unsecured networks to protect your IP and MAC address.
+4. **Public Wi-Fi networks**: Public Wi-Fi is vulnerable.
+Avoid connecting to public networks, especially without a VPN.
+Hackers can exploit IP or MAC addresses on open networks.

-5. **Third-Party App Stores:** Only use official app stores to download apps.
-Avoid random websites, as they may host malicious software.

-6. **Software Vulnerabilities:** Be aware of CVE/CWE-listed vulnerabilities.
-Regularly update your OS, software, websites, APIs, and apps.

-**Signs of Compromise:**
-- Uninstalled Apps: Check Settings > Apps for unfamiliar apps and uninstall them.
+5. **Third-party app stores**: Stick to official app stores.
+Random websites may host malicious apps.
+Exploiting software vulnerabilities is common in unofficial stores.

+6. **Software vulnerabilities (CVE/CWE)**: Stay informed about software vulnerabilities.
+Check for CVE (Common Vulnerabilities and Exposures) or CWE (Common Weakness Enumeration) associated with your OS, software, website, API, or apps.

+7. **Unauthorized apps**: Regularly check installed apps.
+Uninstall unfamiliar apps, especially those you didn't install.
+Settings > Apps > Explore list.

-- Admin Access: In Settings > Apps, review Special Access > Device Admin Access.
-Disable suspicious services.
+8. **Admin access**: Review device admin access.
+Settings > Apps > Three dots > Special access > Device admin access.
+Turn off any suspicious services.

-- Unknown Install Apps: In Settings, search for "Install unknown apps" and turn off permissions for unknown sources.
+9. **Unknown app installations**: Disable unknown app installations.
+Settings > Search for "Install unknown apps" > Turn off for all unknown apps.

-7. **Android Enterprise and MDM Tools:** Be aware of Android Enterprise tools and Mobile Device Management (MDM) apps.
-Check Settings > Apps for any unauthorized MDM tools.
+10. **Android Enterprise**: For enterprise users, use Android Enterprise tools.
+For non-enterprise users, watch for MDM (Mobile Device Management) tools in settings.

-8. **Manage Accounts:** In Settings > Accounts and Backup, review and remove any suspicious accounts.
+11. **Manage accounts**: Review accounts regularly.
+Settings > Account and Backup > Manage accounts.
+Remove suspicious accounts.

-**Unusual Usage Indicators:**
-- Increased Data Usage: Settings > Data Usage to identify apps consuming data.
-- Increased Battery Usage: Check battery usage in settings.
-Uninstall unfamiliar battery-consuming apps.

-9. **Calendar Spam:** Check Calendar settings for suspicious events.
-Manage Calendar permissions for apps in Settings.

-10. **Pops and Spam:** If you encounter pop-ups, don't click links.
-Close the app, run an anti-malware scan, and clear app cookies.
+12. **Data usage**: Check for increased data usage.
+Settings > Search for "Data usage."
+Identify apps responsible for excessive data usage.

+13. **Battery usage**: Monitor battery health.
+Identify apps with unusual battery usage.
+Uninstall unfamiliar or suspicious apps.

+14. **Calendar spam**: Check for suspicious calendar events.
+Delete any abnormal events.
+Settings > Apps > [App] > Permissions > Calendar.

+15. **Avoid clicking on suspicious links**: Be cautious with pop-ups and spam.
+Don't click on unfamiliar links.
+Use anti-malware apps for additional security.

+16. **Clear cookies**: Regularly clear cookies.
+In app settings, go to three buttons > Privacy and Security > Clear browsing data.

-11. **Card Info Security:** In case of card information theft, contact your bank immediately.
+17. **Banking information security**: If your card info is compromised, contact your bank immediately.
+Avoid sharing sensitive information.

-12. **Keep Android Updated:** Regularly update your Android OS and apps to patch vulnerabilities.
-Access updates in Settings.
+18. **Keep Android updated**: Regularly update your Android OS and apps.
+Software updates may patch vulnerabilities.

-13. **Backup Data:** Use Settings > Backup Data to ensure your data is safe.

-14. **Avoid Suspicious Links:** Don't click on suspicious links.
-Verify them using VirusTotal or email checkers.
+19. **Back up data**: Regularly back up important data.
+Settings > Backup data > Choose the backup type.

-15. **Network Security Check:** Dial *#67# to check for network security issues.
-If found, contact your service provider.
+20. **Network security**: Dial *#67# to check for network issues.
+If issues persist, contact your service provider.

-Remember, following these guidelines enhances your device's security.
-Ultimately, if you choose not to adhere to them, consider resetting your device for the ultimate security measure."
+Remember, your ultimate security is a factory reset if you're unsure about the safety of your device.
+Stay vigilant and follow these guidelines for a secure Android experience.

+#AndroidSecurity #CybersecurityTips"